Current Information on Coronavirus

 All courses and exams can be booked on our website.

-The school for adults in Constance is closed until further notice.
-All year-round German courses are alternatively offered in Berlin-Mitte or as online courses.
-The online German courses can be booked on our website.
-More information about the online courses.
+The school for adults in Constance is currently undergoing renovations and will re-open on June 26, 2022.
+Until this date, German courses are alternatively offered in Berlin-Mitte or as online courses.

 Online German Courses